Give us real Brexit progress urgently, UK, EU workers and bosses plead

 With nine months to go before Britain leaves the EU, British Prime Minister Theresa May has been unable to offer any clarity on how trade with the world’s biggest trading bloc will work after Brexit because she is still negotiating a deal.

-But industry nervousness has intensified in recent days ahead of the EU summit, and corporations such as Siemens , Airbus and BMW have gone on record about their fears of what a haphazard Brexit may do to their economic interests.
+But industry nervousness has intensified in recent days ahead of the EU summit, and corporations such as Siemens (SIEGn.DE), Airbus (AIR.PA) and BMW (BMWG.DE) have gone on record about their fears of what a haphazard Brexit may do to their economic interests. [nL8N1TS0WJ]

 Wednesday’s statement was signed by the heads of BusinessEurope and the Confederation of British Industry and their counterparts at the European Trade Union Confederation and Britain’s Trades Union Congress.
 They together represent 45 million workers and 20 million employers.